Data Management and Sharing Plan Expectations for NIGMS Grantees

 NIGMS believes that, in general, most of its grantees are already meeting the NIH policy requirements and submitting a DMS plan with a grant application will formalize what PIs already do and make explicit the expectations of their scientific community for sharing of data.
-Most plans are expected to be concise (no more than 2 pages) and a Data Management and Sharing Plan Format Page is available.
+Most plans are expected to be concise (no more than 2 pages) and in many cases, they could be much shorter (see examples below).

 Applicants will be required to submit a short DMS plan that describes how their lab will manage and share scientific data.
 We expect that most NIGMS grantees will not have to change their data management and sharing practices significantly from what they have already been doing.
 For example, most biomedical research publishers have had data sharing requirements in place for some time and applicants are already complying with them.